CameronBodine/PINGMapper/docs/gettingstarted/UpdateInstallation_v1.md

 # Updating PINGMapper (Legacy v1.0)

+{: .warning }
+> This page is retained for historical reference only.
+For current updates, use [Update Installation](./UpdateInstallation.md) and the recommended workflow: update with PINGInstaller and continue using PINGWizard.

 If you have installed a previous version of PING-Mapper, follow these instructions to update to the latest version.

 ## Step 1